The American Public Human Services Association (APHSA)

 - Submissions from private, for-profit businesses must include either non-profit partners or public-sector partners.

 throughout the submission process carefully.
-As part of your submission, you are required to include a short abstract (no more than 300 words) of the session along with the proposed names and organizations of any presenters.
-Proposals are due by Friday, April 24, 2020.
-The guidelines and deliverable schedule can be accessed here.
+As part of your submission, you are required to include a short abstract (no more than 350 words) of the session along with the proposed names and organizations of any presenters.
+Proposals will be accepted and reviewed on a rolling basis.

-Marketing: Presentation descriptions and biographies will be used in official conference materials, including the conference website, marketing messages and the conference app.
+Presentation descriptions and biographies will be used in official virtual series materials, including the virtual series website, marketing messages and the virtual platform.
 All material is subject to editing without notification to the presenter.